 Studies have shown however that this upregulation of nAChR is dose dependent.
 And too much nicotine desensitizes these receptors.[i]
 So low doses of nicotine are key in using nicotine as a nootropic for cognitive benefit.

-Since we’re investigating nicotine as a nootropic here, it’s important to point out that we are not encouraging smoking.
+Since we’re investigating nicotine as a nootropic here, it’s important to point out that I am not encouraging smoking.
 Smoking tobacco has been shown to increase cognition.

 But the harmful effects of tobacco have been proven extensively.[ii]
 Including this study that showed life-time smokers have less gray matter in the prefrontal cortex compared to non-smokers.
 Affecting the brain’s reward, impulse control and decision-making circuits.[iii]

-- Memory.
+• Memory.
 Nicotine improves short and long-term memory.
-Nicotine increases neurotransmitters that helps with memory formation.
+Nicotine affects nicotinic receptors which increases the use of neurotransmitters that helps with memory formation.
 And induces long-term potentiation which helps encode long-term memories.

 Overview